awssecwestafrica/community-processes/core-leadership-policy.md

 # CORE Leadership Policy

+* What we look for in our CORE leaders
+  * **1 - Community spirit**: This is CORE to how we operate as a leadership group.
+We seek to add value to the community and not just benefit ourselves.
+  * **2 - Good with execution**: As leaders, we avoid hibernation.
+If/when we have availability, we look for ways to contribute to community activities and the growth of others without being prompted by anyone.
+  * **3 - Corporate exposure**:  This is important when we engage with corporate institutions.
+We conduct these engagements with professionalism knowing that we represent the rest of our community.
+If you do not have such exposure, you can always shadow an experienced leader to develop this.
+  * **4 - Technical competence**: We learn AWS technologies that we are interested in and we mentor others towards growth

 * Being a CORE leader is not just a title, it carries certain responsibilities that leaders will be accountable to deliver
   * ORGANIZING activities (not just participation or volunteering activities)
   * Organizing events (know how to use meetup; know how to use restream; know the community structure and social media channels)